 A special X-ray machine will be used to make the fluoroscopic images of the body structure being looked at or treated.

-In the provider is looking at the joint (arthrography), they may remove (aspirate) any fluid in the joint with a needle and syringe before injecting the contrast dye.
+If the healthcare provider is looking at the joint (arthrography), they may remove (aspirate) any fluid in the joint with a needle and syringe before injecting the contrast dye.
 After the contrast is injected, you may be asked to move the joint for a few minutes to spread the contrast throughout the joint.

 The type of procedure being done and the body part being examined or treated will determine the length of the procedure.